 Bob Hulse ’96/97 is a partner in the intellectual property group at Fenwick & West.
 He focuses his practice on building strategic patent portfolios in a wide range of technical fields, including computer software and electronics, electromechanical and medical devices, digital healthcare and electronic media.
 His practice also involves intellectual property counseling, evaluating risks from third-party patents, and assisting in efforts to design around those patents, and he has experience in intellectual property diligence matters on both sides of mergers and acquisitions and financing transactions.
 In addition to providing legal services, he has served as an adjunct professor at the University of California, Hastings College of the Law, teaching patent drafting and prosecution.
 He is also a member of the faculty at the Practicing Law Institute and has lectured on topics related to patent law at the University of Washington School of Law, Dalhousie University and the National University of Singapore.

-Oliver Kwan is the founding partner of New Wheel Capital, focusing on investing in early stage ventures and funding fundamental research.
-He is a serial tech, media and telecom and FinTech entrepreneur in China with over 20 years experience of managing growth.
-He is the founder and EVP of WanDa Internet Technology Group, where he formulated the growth strategy and managed the scaling of the user base to 200 million within two years.
-Previously, he founded and was CEO of 99Bill Corporation, a Fintech company offering wealth management, consumer credit and payment services over mobile platform in China.
-99Bill’s revenue reached $600 million with 100 million user accounts in 2016, and the company was subsequently acquired by DaLian Wanda Group, one of the largest real estate developers in China.
-Prior to 99Bill, Kwan was the angel investor and SVP of NetEast.com (Nasdaq: NTES).
+Oliver Kwan is the Chairman and CEO of Motion G, Inc. and the founding partner of New Wheel Capital, which focuses on investing in early stage ventures and funding fundamental research.
+He is a serial TMT and FinTech entrepreneur in China with over 20+ years’ experience of managing growth.
+He was the founder and EVP of WanDa Internet Technology Group, where he formulated the growth strategy and managed the scaling of the user base to 200 million within two years.
+Previously, he founded the 99Bill Corporation, a Fintech company offering mobile wealth management, consumer credit and payment service to 100 million users in China.
+Prior to 99Bill, Kwan was the angel investor and SVP of NetEase.com (Nasdaq: NTES).

 Kwan also serves on the board of AiJian Special Foundation, which promotes non-state-owned enterprise ownership and entrepreneurship.
 Kwan graduated from Shanghai JiaoTong University with a B.S. (naval architecture and ocean engineering), followed by an M.S. (industrial engineering) from the University of Arizona.